Opioid Abuse: Related Press Releases

 Additional information about the national opioid settlements can be found here.

-Many of the funds received from the opioid settlements are administered through the Georgia Opioid Crisis Abatement Trust.
+Many of the funds received from the opioid settlements are administered through the Georgia Opioid Crisis Abatement Trust, with the first round of grants awarded in December 2024.
 Additional information about the Trust can be found here.